projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 (clear AC flag) instructions are introduced for this purpose.
 Note that STAC and CLAC can only be executed in kernel mode (CPL=0).

-To activate SMAP protection, ACRN hypervisor must:
+To activate SMAP protection in ACRN hypervisor:

 #.
 Configure all the guest memory as user-writable memory (U/S bit = 1,
    and R/W bit = 1) in corresponding host CR3 paging table entries, as
    shown in :numref:`security-smap` below.
-Note that the R/W bit would also be clear, which means that the corresponding user-accessible pages are read-only to user mode.
-Then if CR0.WP = 1, even the kernel mode (in hypervisor ring 0) cannot even write to this user-accessible pages.
 #.
 Set CR4.SMAP bit.
 In the entire lifecycle of hypervisor, this bit
    value always remains one.
 #.
 When needed, use STAC instruction to suppress SMAP protection, and